xcsf-dev/xcsf/CONTRIBUTING.md

 For example: `clang-format -i -style=file */*.c */*.h */*.cpp`

 Each data structure and function should be documented with minimal [Doxygen comments](https://www.doxygen.nl/manual/docblocks.html).
-Try to follow the style of existing code.
+Please try to follow the style of existing code and use [const-correctness](https://en.wikipedia.org/wiki/Const_(computer_programming)).

 ### Python